-1. Confirm that your brick absorbs water.
-Splash a cup of water onto the brick.
+1. To confirm that your brick absorbs water, splash a cup of water onto the brick.
 If the water beads up and runs off, your brick cannot be stained.
 It may have a coat of sealant applied, or it may be a non-absorbent type of brick.
-See the next step for more information.

 If this is the case, contact a brick restoration specialist to see if the coating can be removed.